jackrugile/start-making-games/notes.md

 	- prevents dropped frames
 	- stops running when browser window/tab is not in focus
 - explain why animation through loop vs animation or transition
+- bang for your buck with playrate on audio